Having and learning how to make a Nigerian food timetable will help you in knowing the exact time and food to eat.

 Perhaps you are a busy working mum, dad, student, married, single or you just need some inspiration in getting yourself, children and family to eat right.

-This post includes healthy Nigerian meal plans for you to tweak or use for your family members at home, your child or 1 year baby, Ramadan, pregnancy or as a university student, diabetic patient, vegan, or even looking to gain or lose weight.
+This post includes the list of healthy foods in Nigeria, meal plans, breakfast, lunch and dinner ideas for you to tweak and use for a week, 6 to 12 months at home, for your child or one year old baby, Ramadan, pregnancy or as a university student, diabetic patient, vegan, or even looking to gain or lose weight.

 What is a Nigerian Food Timetable?